 Where can we find out more information?

-You can read more on the Drone Safe website here
+Please contact us at Aspect or you can read more on the Drone Safe Register website here

 What does OSC Mean?